CodePushGo/website/src/content/blog/en/how-to-secure-ota-updates-with-key-management.md

 ## Key Usage Tracking

 Monitoring key usage is a crucial part of maintaining OTA security.
-Capgo's 23.5 million updates highlight the importance of consistent and thorough tracking [\[1\]](https://capgo.app/).
+CodePushGo's 23.5 million updates highlight the importance of consistent and thorough tracking [\[1\]](https://capgo.app/).

 Below, we outline the key logs and practices that support effective monitoring.